Impeachment is over. But other efforts to reckon with Trump’s post-election chaos have just begun.

 In D.C., Judge James E. Boasberg of the U.S. District Court initiated possible sanctions without any formal request.
 Late Friday, he formally referred Minneapolis-based lawyer Erick G. Kaardal to an attorney grievance committee for an investigation into Kaardal’s conduct over a last-ditch lawsuit filed in December seeking to stop Biden from taking office.

-The suit, in which Kaardal was representing a conservative group called the Amistad Project, was filed against then-Vice President Mike Pence, both houses of Congress, the leaders of five states and the electoral college — a body that does not exist as a permanent entity.
+The suit, in which Kaardal was representing a conservative group called the Amistad Project, was filed against Vice President Mike Pence, both houses of Congress, the leaders of five states and the electoral college — a body that does not exist as a permanent entity.

 In his order, Boasberg identified a variety of problems with Kaardal’s suit and added that the lawyer had sought a “staggering” outcome — to invalidate a presidential election.
 “When any counsel seeks to target processes at the heart of our democracy, the Committee may well conclude they are required to act with far more diligence and good faith than existed here.”

-A lawyer for Kaardal had argued earlier this month against the move, writing that Kaardal had acted in good faith and that disciplinary action would have a “chilling effect” on future litigants who assert similarly good-faith arguments in challenging existing law.
+A lawyer for Kaardal had argued this month against the move, writing that Kaardal had acted in good faith and that disciplinary action would have a “chilling effect” on future litigants who assert similarly good-faith arguments in challenging existing law.

 Separately, Wood, who worked closely with Powell, has said that he has been alerted by the State Bar of Georgia that it is considering disciplinary action against him — which could result in the suspension or revocation of his law license.
 An official of the Georgia bar association declined to comment, citing the confidentiality of the process, as did an official with the bar association in Texas, where Powell is licensed.